eth-educators/eth-docker/README.md

 are going to update a component.
 When you are ready to do so, the below instructions show you how to.

+You can find the current version of your client by running `sudo docker-compose run beacon --version`.

 Please see the [changelog](CHANGELOG.md) to see what changed between versions.

 ### The eth2-docker tool itself